AliShoaibHassan/Attendance-Marking-Flutter/README.md

-# firebase_lab
+# Attendance-Marking-Flutter

-A new Flutter project.
+A new Flutter project to mark the attendance of students using Flutter.
+Kindly ignore the file names of the .dart files as they were created with another project in mind 😬!

 ## Getting Started